CAST-genomics/panCT/docs/index.rst

 ~~~~~~~~

 * :doc:`panct complexity </commands/complexity>`: Compute complexity scores for a GFA file
+* :doc:`panct walks </commands/walks>`: Create an efficient cache of the walks in a GFA file

 Detailed information about each command can be found in the *Commands* section of our documentation.
 Examples there utilize a set of example files described :doc:`here </project_info/example_files>`.